The simple logo's complex conundrum

 In hindsight, I unfairly devalued many of the songs we were playing, based on their simplicity — failing to realize they were simply perfect.
-Sure, every 14 year-old in every garage can play an AC/DC song, but no one sounds like AC/DC but AC/DC.
+Sure, every 14-year-old in every garage can play an AC/DC song, but no one sounds like AC/DC except AC/DC.
 That's the clearest evidence that easy-to-replicate does not mean easy-to-create.

 On the first day of foundation drawing class in college, the instructor went around the room asking students to name their favorite painters.
-I cited Norman Rockwell and Salvador Dali — artists who I loved then (and love now) — artists who's hustle is clearly on display and who's level of talent is unattainable.
+I cited Norman Rockwell and Salvador Dali — artists who I loved then (and love now), artists whose hustle is clearly on display and whose level of talent is unattainable.

 It took a couple years of art school for me to start to gain an understanding of and appreciation for simple work.

 While I still think Black Quadrilateral is a prank, I fell in love with Duchamp's Dada work and Mondrian's abstract masterpieces at the Philadelphia Museum of Art.
 Touring the Duchamp room in particular, you get an unmistakable feel for the level of talent and work it takes to ultimately produce something that looks like a kid could have made it.

 It turns out, I was a terrible painter.
 The additive nature of oil painting, combined with how my brain works, resulted in overworked, muddy canvases.
 The subtractive nature of graphic design — editing things down to their most basic elements — proved a much better fit for me.

 Simple is hard